Basic assumptions about the authority of the Scriptures

 An example of Form criticism includes the fact that many of us grew up thinking that the first five books of the Hebrew Bible were written by Moses.
 The King James Version, along with others, names Moses in the titles of the books.
 However, they were written by someone else.
 As we approach verses in Genesis, Leviticus, and Deuteronomy, we’ll talk about who really wrote them and why.

 My favorite approach to criticism involves Application criticism.
 When the Tuesday Night Bible Study group studied the second chapter of the Gospel of Mark – the story of a paralyzed man who had four friends lower him through the roof into the house where Jesus was staying so Jesus could heal him – we discovered a new question, “Who in your life do you rely upon to bring you back to Jesus in your day-to-day life even if it’s by extraordinary means?”
-The answers challenge us to live accountable, Christian lives.
+The answer challenges us to live accountable, Christian lives.

 Because of an individual’s cultural background, he or she may view scripture through different lenses.
 Each of these views may be used exclusively or in combination with others.
 Each may adopt certain principles from each of the three traditions mentioned above and reject others.
 There are as many different approaches as there are believers, but some of the main groupings and their major distinctions are: